 When the TMJ dislocates it can cause symptoms of headaches, migraines, neckache, tinnitus, fatigue and pain to name but a few.
 Patients will often grind their teeth at night, have difficulty opening wide, click or grate in the TMJ when opening and have some pain in the joint area itself in front of the ear.

 There is some exciting research and work being done where orthodontics and surgery on deranged TMJ's has helped patients with Muscle Movement Disorders, Tourettes, Blepharospasm and Dystonias.

 The diagnosis is crucial in understanding and treating the problem.
 The full examination will involve, muscle testing, ranges of motion, analysis, X-rays and Magnetic Resonance Imaging (MRI).
 Treatment can involve wearing splints and braces on the teeth to realign the jaw into its correct position.
 In the majority of cases this eliminates all of the symptoms, especially the headaches and migraines.
 Occasionally surgery may be needed to complete this treatment.

 Some of the numerous and varied symptoms which can occur are listed below:

-Each Society would invite the other Society to attend their conferences and clinical meetings as guests, though obviously those with joint membership could attend in their own right.
-Joint BSSCMD/BSEM meetings would also be possible.
+Each Society will invite the other to attend their conferences and clinical meeting as guests, though obviously those with joint membership could attend in their own right.

 I'm basically writing to say thank you.
 Before treatment I had minor locking, clicking, headache pain, neck pain.
 Now I have minor clicking and no pain whatsoever.
 I literally cannot remember the last time I had a headache.
 I reckon many of your patients don'